giuliogcantone/SICCSBologna2022_ClassMaterials/Classes/2 rvest for scraping/README.md

 However, I also feel that a correct setup of Selenium is a pain in the ankle to code, and that `rvest` is an excellent beginning.

-Overall, since Selenium have to synchs to a browser, is also slower than `rvest`.
+Overall, since Selenium have to synch into a browser, is also slower than `rvest`.

 ## rvest main commands